 Redstar Gold Corp. ("Redstar") originally staked 213 unpatented lode mining claims and optioned 21 patented lode mining claims from six private parties in 2006.
 ITH optioned the original NBP land package from Redstar in 2006, creating the NBPJV.
 ITH added 11 patented lode mining claims (the Mayflower property) to the NBPJV in 2007 under the Greenspun lease agreement.
-Redstar added 12 patented lode mining claims (the Connection and adjacent properties) to the NBPJV in 2008 under the lease agreement with Lunar Landing LLC.
+Redstar added 12 patented lode mining claims (the Connection and adjacent properties) to the NBPJV in

+2008 under the lease agreement with Lunar Landing LLC.
 In August 2009 ITH purchased 100% interest in the NBPJV from Redstar by paying Redstar CAD\$250,000 and issuing 200,000 ITH common shares.
 These holdings were then transferred to Corvus during the spin out.
-Corvus completed an additional option lease agreement with Kolo Corp. to add the Yellow Rose and Yellow Rose No. 1 claims.
+Corvus completed an additional option lease agreement on two patented lode mining claims in the Jolly Jane area in March 2011.
+In May 2014, Corvus amended its existing lease agreement with Kolo Corp. to add the Yellow Rose and Yellow Rose No. 1 claims.
 In March 2015 Corvus added a second option lease agreement with Lunar Landing LLC, to lease the Sunflower, Sunflower No. 1 and Sunflower No. 2 claims for a total of nine option agreements on private land.
 Table 1 summarizes the obligations of the nine leases which are part of Corvus' responsibilities on the Project.